tortoise/tortoise-orm/README.rst

     ).prefetch_related('participants', 'tournament')

     # Tortoise supports variable depth of prefetching related entities
-    # This will fetch all events for team and in those team tournament will be prefetched
+    # This will fetch all events for team and in those events tournaments will be prefetched
     await Team.all().prefetch_related('events__tournament')

     # You can filter and order by related models too